 Information on how to apply is available at: Undergraduate admissions

 Prospective undergraduates should note that there is a short aptitude test in Linguistics, to be taken at school before the interview.
-A sample of a recent admissions test paper is given on pages 19-20 of this document.
+More information on the aptitude test and sample papers from previous years are available here.

 For both degree courses (Modern Languages & Linguistics, and Psychology, Philosophy & Linguistics) a portion of the course focuses on linguistics, where you will be introduced to the analysis of the nature and structure of human language.
 Topics include: